 3. Getting a college degree isn’t on your wish list

 I can just hear you saying, “Marie!
 What about Pathway 2?”
-I’ve bumped into many people who do not understand that Pathway 2 involves getting a bachelor’s degree in lactation.
+I’ve bumped into many people who do not understand that Pathway 2 involves getting a degree or formal higher-education diploma in lactation.
 They confuse getting their healthcare sciences courses with qualifying through Pathway 2.

-Let’s say you’re not a healthcare professional (as recognized by IBLCE) AND you don’t want to become one, AND you don’t want to obtain a degree in lactation.
-If so, Pathway 3 is probably the best fit for you.
+Let’s say you’re not a healthcare professional (as recognized by IBLCE) AND you don’t want to become one, AND you don’t want to attend a school of higher learning If so, Pathway 3 is probably the best fit for you.

 4. Mentorship is important to you

 Mentorship is required for Pathway 3.
 Right off the bat, you can see where, if you have no healthcare background, it makes sense to go Pathway 3 and get your clinical experience while being supervised by a mentor.

 That being said, I have seen registered nurses, although seemingly well-suited to qualify through Pathway 1, instead qualify through Pathway 3.
 They felt that they needed a mentor.
 There’s nothing wrong with that.
 The key word here is “requires.”
 Pathway 3 requires a mentor; Pathway 1 does not.
 But there’s nothing stopping you from working with a mentor if you choose to do so.